Visitors With Accessibility Needs

 Copies of all Capitol Visitor Center brochures in alternative formats (large print, braille, HTML) are available at the Information Desks.
 Listening devices with audio description of the orientation film are available at the Information Desks in Emancipation Hall.

 The Office of Congressional Accessibility Services (OCAS) can provide tours specifically designed for visitors with visual impairments.
 For more information about these tours, please call 202-224-4048.

 Services for the Deaf and Hearing Impaired

 Open captioning is included on all films in the Capitol Visitor Center, and an ASL video tour of the Capitol is available at the Information Desks.
 You can see the tour before you visit by clicking on the links below.

-- Sign language interpretation for tours is available when booked in advance.
-Email Interpreters@saa.senate.gov.
-All films have open captioning.
+In-person sign language (ASL) interpretation for tours is available when booked in advance.
+Email Interpreters@saa.senate.gov for more information.

 All visitors receive standard assisted listening devices at the conclusion of the orientation film so that they can hear their guide while on tour.
 T-coil receivers that connect to hearing aids are also available.
 Visitors can request them from Capitol Visitor Center staff upon exiting the theater.
 Visitors should check manufacturer product information to confirm their individual hearing aid is compatible with MyLink t-coil receivers.

 A public TTY is located near the North Gift Shop on the Upper Level of the Capitol Visitor Center.